-Staying connected helps keep the battery warmth it needs to operate efficiently and use regenerative braking optimally.
+Staying connected helps keep the battery warm to operate efficiently and use regenerative braking optimally.

-Keeping your Tesla plugged in will help the battery retain some heat – don’t worry about over-charging as the onboard computer will take car of it.
+Keeping your Tesla plugged in will help the battery retain some heat – don't worry about over-charging as the onboard computer will take care of it.

 22. Precondition your vehicle while plugged in

-Ensuring the cabin is at a comfortable temperature with windows defrosted while plugged in helps precondition the battery before you turning on your Tesla.
-This help in extending the range as you won’t need to waste those electrons when you could use them for some extra miles driving.
+Ensuring the cabin is at a comfortable temperature with windows defrosted while plugged in helps precondition the battery before you turn on your Tesla.
+This help in extending the range as you won't need to waste those electrons when you could use them for extra miles driving.

-You can precondition the cabin before drive using the mobile app by going to Climate > Turn On and set the temperature as you want.
+You can precondition the cabin before driving using the mobile app by going to Climate > Turn On and set the temperature as you want.

 23. Drive slow

 Driving at an optimum speed can help in any weather, but driving slow has an added benefit in cold weather.